alexnwamu/alexnwamu/README.md

 - 🌱 I’m currently learning **Echo and Htmx**

-- 👨‍💻 All of my projects are available at [notdone.come](notdone.come)
+- 👨‍💻 All of my projects are available here

 - 💬 Ask me about **React, Next**